CKD Patient Information

 Converting to Ketorena from tableted keto-analogues.

-A single scoop of Ketorena contains 2100 mg or 2.1g of keto/amino acids.
+A single scoop of Ketorena or 3 capsules contains 2100 mg or 2.1g of keto/amino acids.
 Most, but not all tableted keto-analogues contain 600mg of keto/amino acids per tablet.

 Ketorena can be taken 2-3 times per day depending on the converted dose.